 1. Cook the peas.

 2. In a small pan, heat the extra virgin olive oil over medium heat.
 Slice the cremini mushrooms thin.
 Saute them for 13-15 minutes until crispy but not burned, keep an eye on them at the end.
 The mushrooms will shrink up as they cook.
 I alternated between medium and medium high heat to get the level of crispiness I wanted.
 Spoon onto a paper towel on a plate, sprinkle with salt, then set aside until the rest of the dish is cooked.

 3. Bring a pot of salted water to boil.
 Toss in your pasta and cook until desired texture.
 (I do 12 minutes.)
 Also, I fully admit I am terrible at measuring the right amount of pasta.
 I do 3/4 of a box and find this amount to be just right.
 Too much pasta and you won’t have enough sauce to coat it entirely.
 4. In a large sauce pan, melt the butter.
 Using a zester, grate the garlic clove into the butter.
 Cook until the garlic gets lightly browned.
 Once the garlic has browned, add the flour and whisk to make a paste.
-Pour in the half & half, the 1/2 cup of boiling pasta water, and the Marsala wine and simmer until thickened.
+Pour in the half & half and the Marsala wine and simmer until thickened.
 Add the Parmesan cheese, salt and pepper.
 I like my cream sauces peppery.
 Give the sauce a taste and adjust as needed.

 4. Let the sauce simmer as the pasta finishes cooking.
 Occasionally as the sauce thickens, add some additional boiling pasta water if needed.
-Do not add more cream to thin out a sauce, use the pasta water.
+Do not add more cream to thin out a sauce, use the reserved pasta water.